In traditional airline economics, a major airline makes money by locating its hub in a major city with significant business travel.

 - High connecting traffic.

-What Kirby is saying here is that the traditional high yield business routes have become less profitable because those get cherry picked by ultra low cost carriers, and they’re setting the (new low) prices.
+Traditional high yield business routes have become less profitable because those get cherry picked by ultra low cost carriers, and they’re setting the (new low) prices.

 Connecting traffic used to be less profitable because it was competitive — Delta, United, or American could take you from one small city through a hub to another small city.
-However those competitive routes are only competitive amongst the big legacy carriers, so fares are often higher, while you no longer have the big premium for non-stops in major business markets.